letmesleep2k/apimocker/README.md

 - Simple CLI interface powered by Cobra
 - Support for query parameters to control response data (e.g. `?count=5&sort=name&order=desc`)
 - Allows logging to a file and to the console, with the ability to select the format
+- Ability to define authorisation (from the supported options: Basic and Bearer)

 ---